polkadot-developers/substrate-docs/content/md/en/docs/quick-start/index.md

 Before you begin, verify the following:

-- You have an internet connection and access to a terminal prompt on your local computer.
+- You have an internet connection and access to a shell prompt on your local computer's terminal.

 - You are generally familiar with software development and using command-line interfaces.